-A Bionomic study of Bagworms (LEPIDOPTERA: PSYCHIDAE) in selected areas of Kerala.
+A Bionomic study of Bagworms (Lepidoptera: Psychidae) in selected areas of Kerala.

 Abstract